 - assistance to develop a sustainable procurement policy

 - a PowerPoint to educate the whole school on how a school waste and recycling system works

-- newsletters and publications on, sustainable management of waste: schools waste newsletter
+- newsletters and case studies on sustainable management of waste: schools waste newsletter and waste case study

 Schools can also take advantage of other FREE resources and services, including:

 - Tours of the Materials Recovery Facility (MRF): Schools can visit the MRF at Hume to see where their recycling and waste goes after it is collected.